GJQu/GJQu.github.io/about.markdown

   image: "/assets/images/about_me.jpg"  # Path to the header image
 ---

-I am Gavin Qu, a Data Creative based out of the San Francisco Bay Area, and you've found my non-AI generated blog!
-My academic and professional journeys have taken me through fascinating fields like labor economics and data science, focusing on how data-driven solutions can improve and innovate our approach to traditional problems.
+I am Gavin Qu, a Data Creative based out of the Seattle area, and you've found my non-AI generated blog!
+My academic and professional journeys have taken me through fascinating fields like labor economics, data science and computer science.

 ### What I Do

-I specialize in several programming languages including:
+I specialize in several languages including:
-- Python
-- R
+- Python and R
-- SQL
+- Java
 - JavaScript
+- Bash

 My interests are broad and include:
 - Labor and Health Economics
 - Machine Learning
 - A/B Testing
 - Web Development
-- Game Theory
 - Open Source

-I am currently working on a book recommendation system designed for a community-based book exchange.
-This project aims to enhance the way communities engage with reading by leveraging technology to make book sharing and recommendations more efficient and tailored to individual tastes.
+I am currently working on an AI-powered travel journal.

 ### Connect With Me